axceria/psgcompiler/README.md

 If you're a Windows user, then use the [`psgshortcut` application](https://pypi.org/project/psgshortcut/) to make a shortcut to this program so that you can then put on your desktop or pin to your taskbar (or any  other use that stops the need to type `psgresizer` ever again).

+## Release Notes

+### 1.1.0 13 Nov 2021

+* Added version number in the .py file
+* Added version number to right click menu
+* Posted to PyPI

+### 1.0.0 13 Nov 2021

+* Initial release, post to PyPI and  GitHub

 ## License